 Retail partners charge back $50–$500 per late or missing PO acknowledgment.
 Many require the 855 within 24 hours — not business hours, calendar hours.

-N1 loops use qualifier codes that differ per partner (92 vs
+N1 loops use qualifier codes that differ per partner (92 vs 9 vs UL for location identifiers).
+Hardcoding one causes misrouting when you add partner #2.

 Sending a test 855 with a real PO number triggers your partner's fulfillment workflows.
 Two teams learned this via unexpected shipments to test warehouses.